jahleeljackson/essays/README.md

 7. Service and charity to the less fortunate.

     As a blessed individual, it is my responsibility to never neglect the less fortunate division of society.
-No person should be so naive or ignorant as to believe every gift in their life was given only through their self-fueled toils.
-To rectify this unfair truth, you should extend your time, energy, and resources when possible.
+No person should be so naive or ignorant as to believe every gift in their life was given only through their own self-fueled toils.
+To rectify the unfairness in this truth, you should extend your time, energy, and resources when possible.

     sine qua nons: